tianyingw/tianyingw.github.io/teaching.md

-## Teaching

-## Classes taught and assisted at Texas A&M University:
+### Classes taught and assisted at Texas A&M University:

 ### Instructor (full responsibility):
 - STAT 303 Statistical Methods